Reaching Horizons

-Reaching Horizons is a demo-tape by the Brazilian power metal band Angra, released in 1993 through Limb Music.
+Reaching Horizons is the first demo album by the Brazilian power metal band Angra, released in 1993 through Limb Music.
 The original cassette contained six songs, with some re-recorded for their debut album Angels Cry.
 In 1997, the record-company re-released the album, adding three bonus tracks.
 It is the only release by the band that features Antunes on drums before he was replaced during the sessions for their debut album.